Policy 5900 — Academic Unit Reviews

 4.7 Follow-up

 Approximately 15-18 months after the formal written response is received by the University Planning Committee, the Dean will meet with the academic unit to discuss progress in response to the review and implementation of the recommendations.
-The Dean will make an oral report on this meeting to the University Planning Committee.
-(A similar process will be followed in the library, with the University Librarian making an oral report to the University Planning Committee.)

 Four years after the review (mid-way before the next review) the unit will submit a brief progress report in which members of the unit comment on the outcomes of the review and initiatives undertaken in response to it and any comments from the University Planning Committee.
 In particular they will be asked to describe initiatives and plans for the coming 4 years until the next review takes place.
-The midterm review will be reported and any comments from the University Planning Committee will be made available on request.
+The midterm report and any comments from the University Planning Committee will be made available on request.

 5 — REVIEW